Winael/Notes/md/Ubuntu/announcing-the-ubucoun-summit.md

 On the next few weeks we’ll be sharing more details about the Summit, revamping the global [UbuCon site][9] and updating the [SCALE schedule][10] with all relevant information.
 -->

-Dans les prochaines semaines, nous partagerons plus de détails sur le Sommet, la refonte globlae du [site UbuCon][9] et les mise à jour du [programme SCALE][10] avec toutes les informations pertinentes.
+Dans les prochaines semaines, nous partagerons plus de détails sur le Sommet, la refonte globlae du [site UbuCon][9] et les mises à jour du [programme SCALE][10] avec toutes les informations pertinentes.

 <!--
 Stay tuned for more, including the session about the UbuCon Summit at the [next Ubuntu Online Summit in two weeks][11].